Voter Guide

 October 4, 2025

-On Saturday, October 4, the Fairfax County Democratic Committee will use ranked choice voting to nominate its candidate for Braddock District Supervisor.
+The Fairfax County Democratic Committee is using ranked choice voting to nominate its candidate for Braddock District Supervisor.
 This page addresses common questions about the election.
 More information can be found at fairfaxdemocrats.org.

 When is the election?